airbytehq/airbyte/airbyte-ci/connectors/pipelines/README.md

 If `remoteRegistries.pypi.enabled` in the connector metadata is set to `true`, the connector will be published to the python registry.
 To do so, the `--python-registry-token` and `--python-registry-url` options are used to authenticate with the registry and publish the connector.
-If the current version of the connector is already published to the registry, the publish will be skipped.
+If the current version of the connector is already published to the registry, the publish will be skipped (the `--python-registry-check-url` is used for the check).

 On a pre-release, the connector will be published as a `.dev<N>` version.